leotrs/glee/README.md

 # GLEE: Geometric Laplacian Eigenmap Embedding

 GLEE is a graph embedding technique based on the spectral and geometric properties of the Laplacian matrix of an undirected graph.
+For more details on the theoretical framework behind GLEE, see

+> *Leo Torres*, K. S. Chan, and T. Eliassi-Rad.
+GLEE: Geometric Laplacian
+> Eigenmap Embedding.
+Journal of Complex Networks, Volume 8, Issue 2, April
+> 2020, cnaa007.

+If you use the code in this repository, please cite the above article.

 ## Installation